flyway/flywaydb.org/documentation/tutorials/check.md

 Before applying future migrations, we might also want to confirm that no drift has occured in the target database, i.e. all schema changes have been applied in the form of flyway migrations, as oppose to unrecorded manual changes.

-To demostrate this, we can apply a manual change to the target database, e.g. using SSMS:
+To demonstrate this, we can apply a manual change to the target database, e.g. using SSMS:

 ```sql
 use foobar;